 Consider Quality of Work, Components and Roof Fixing Methods

-It's understandable why shoddy installs happens sometime; pool heating installations are seasonal, full time installers wait around all year then all of a sudden they get bombarded with more jobs requests than they can handle so they feel they can charge an arm and a leg and be picky with their jobs.
-Companies and installers then need to take on part time workers that may not be well trained, and they are rushed and under pressure to finish the job fast.
+It's understandable why shoddy installs happen sometime; pool heating installations are seasonal, full-time installers wait around all year then all of a sudden they get bombarded with more jobs requests than they can handle so they feel they can charge an arm and a leg and be picky with their jobs.
+Companies and installers then need to take on part-time workers that may not be well trained, and they are rushed and under pressure to finish the job fast.
 If there are complications, installers have no motivation to take their time and do it properly to make sure the system will last as they are not paid by the hour.
-Most of the short cuts they may use will tell many years down the track typically with no recourse for the consumer.
+Most of the shortcuts they may use will tell many years down the track typically with no recourse for the consumer.

 An Important Note on Safety